-The focus of the twos’ preschool curriculum is social development and language development.
-Children go through separation from a parent or caregiver, and learn to attach to and trust their teachers.
-Slowly, the youngest children in our school, learn to be comfortable in the classroom, and start to develop friendships.
-Our young and middle twos come to school, two or three times a week, and our old twos come to school five mornings or five afternoons a week.
+The focus of the 2s preschool curriculum is social development and language development.
+Children go through the separation process from a parent or caregiver, and learn to attach to and trust their teachers.
+Slowly, the youngest children in our school, learn to be comfortable in the classroom and start to develop friendships.

-The focus of the threes’ preschool curriculum continues to be social and language development, but we add to that skill development.
-More time is spent in the threes’ classes working on letters and numbers, as well as visual and fine motor skills.
-The threes engage in projects related to letter of the week, and engage in a variety of puzzles and games.
+The focus of the 3s preschool curriculum continues to be social and language development with additional skill development.
+More time is spent in the classrooms working on pre-writing, letters, and numbers, as well as visual and fine motor skills.
+The 3s engage in projects related to “letter of the week” and engage in a variety of puzzles and games.

 We handle separation very gently, and with the awareness that each child will separate at a different pace.
 We do a phased-in separation, which means that children first start coming to school in small groups and for a short amount of time.
 We then slowly build for the full class and the full three hour school day.

 Parents and caregivers start out in the classroom, then move to the hallway, and finally “out-of-sight,” as the children grow accustomed to being in school.
 We often refer to the separation process as the “attachment process” since children need to attach to a teacher, in order to successfully separate.

 Our dedicated Director of Exmissions supports our families through the exmissions process (application to on-going schools) which begins in the spring of the 3s program.
 Parents meet individually with the Director of Exmissions to discuss the schools to which they wish to apply.
 In addition to frequent individual parent meetings throughout the spring and the following fall and winter, Montlcare hosts a number of group meetings for parents applying to on-going schools.
 For more information, including our exmissions results, please visit our exmissions page: HERE

 Our students have been accepted to and are attending: